 Back in October half-term, just before the second nation-wide lockdown we were lucky enough to visit KidZania London.
 We were invited to explore the place for the first time as we have never been before.
-I would say the children would have been a too little before, but now they are at the right age.
+I would say the children would have been a too little before.
+But now they are at the right age.
 I’d say it’s suitable for all children between 4-12.
-(Sorry for the quality of the photos, it’s a dim lighting in Kidzania.)
+Sorry for the quality of the photos, the lighting in Kidzania is a bit dim.

 What is KidZania

 Before our visit to Kidzania I had seen photos and heard all the hype about how much fun this place is.
 But I couldn’t really imagine what really it was about.
 KidZania is a large family entertainment place located in Westfield London.
 Practically, it is a mini city, made for children.
 Everything is child sized and it’s set up with little streets, shops, places to go.
 Plus a police station, hotel, theatre, vet, restaurant, so a mini version of a town centre.

 The kids can try all activities and with the help of grown up attendants they can become a police man, a fire fighter or a vet for 20 minutes.
 It’s also very educational and the grown up attendants are all very helpful and lovely! with each completed activity the children receive salary on their very own, dedicated KidZania Bank card.
 At the end of the 4 hours (which is plenty to discover everything) they can exchange the saved salary for little gifts at the check out.